yuvalmGS/gigaspaces-wiki-jekyll/product_overview/terminology.markdown

 {% endcolumn %}
 {% column width=70% %}
 A deployable, independent, scalable unit, which is the building block of [Space-Based Architecture](./space-based-architecture.html).
-Client application (which can also be other processing units) write objects to the space, and the processing unit which contains this space consumes these objects or is notified about them and triggeres a related services.
+Client application (which can also be other processing units) write objects to the space, and the processing unit which contains this space consumes these objects or is notified about them and triggers a related services.
 {% endcolumn %}
 {% endsection %}